 Many foreigners who move to Poland to work (namely, English teachers), complain about Poles who don’t smile.

-Their grumblings mostly arise because of the cold old codgers who work in state institutions, such as the Office for Foreigners.
+Their grumblings mostly arise because of their dealings with the cold old codgers who work in state institutions, such as the Office for Foreigners.

 Honestly, I’ve come across quite a few local government officials in Poland who didn’t smile.
 However, it doesn’t give me, or any other foreigners, the right to deduce that Poles never smile.